paperless-ngx/paperless-ngx/README.md

 Paperless has been around a while now, and people are starting to build stuff on top of it.
 If you're one of those people, we can add your project to this list:

 * [Paperless App](https://github.com/bauerj/paperless_app): An Android/iOS app for Paperless.
-We're working on making this compatible.
+Updated to work with paperless-ng.
+* [Paperless Share](https://github.com/qcasey/paperless_share).
+Share any files from your Android application with paperless.
+Very simple, but works with all of the mobile scanning apps out there that allow you to share scanned documents.

+These projects also exist, but their status and compatibility with paperless is unknown.

 * [Paperless Desktop](https://github.com/thomasbrueggemann/paperless-desktop): A desktop UI for your Paperless installation.
 Runs on Mac, Linux, and Windows.
 * [ansible-role-paperless](https://github.com/ovv/ansible-role-paperless): An easy way to get Paperless running via Ansible.
 * [paperless-cli](https://github.com/stgarf/paperless-cli): A golang command line binary to interact with a Paperless instance.

-Compatibility with Paperless-ng is unknown.

 # Important Note